common name: greenhouse thrips

 The adult females insert their eggs into the leaf or fruit surface.
 Just before hatching the egg blisters.
 A hand lens helps somewhat in surveying for emerging populations as it shows where the eggs are in the leaves, only the tip being visible.
 The eggs are white and banana-shaped and are inserted singly in plant tissue.

-The greenhouse thrips causes rind blemish problems on developing citrus fruit (i.e., ring spotting or irregular russeting), on immature and mature clustered fruit, or where a leaf or twig is in direct contact with a fruit (Stansly et al. 2003).
+The greenhouse thrips causes rind blemish problems on developing citrus fruit (i.e., ring spotting or irregular russeting), on immature and mature clustered fruit, or where a leaf or twig is in direct contact with fruit (Stansly et al. 2003).

-Economic Importance
+Economic Importance (Back to Top)

 The greenhouse thrips injures the leaves and fruit of citrus, but does not cause leaf drop.
 The damage of the fruit may be well defined depressed areas, often with irregular reticulation.
 This kind of damage occurs when fruit is immature.
 On mature fruit this damage is not well defined and merges into the healthy peel without a depression.